memosrt/facebook-login-clone/README.md

-# facebook-login-clone
+# facebook-login

-A responsive clone of Facebook login page using HTML & CSS for computer screen and mobile screen.
+A Facebook login page using HTML & CSS for computer screen and mobile screen.

 ### You can see a live demo [here](https://facebook.ashishbhatia.dev/).